Wingthor1968/Arduino/README.md

 # Arduino
-My Arduino projects
+My Arduino projects.

-## library
+## libraries
+A collection of libraries.

+### TimeString
-library contains a library with helper functions to format time strings
+TimeString contains helper functions to format time strings.

 ## ESP8266
-A collection of sketches for the ESP8266
+A collection of sketches for the ESP8266.